yyestrada-re/Alien-Message/README.md

 # collection-1
-The following programs are programs I have completed throughout the school year and the most challenging ones I've done so far.
+The following programs are some of the hardest programs I've completed throughout the 2018-2019 school year.